rosemwangie/DSA-Starter/src/data-structures/linked-lists/README.md

 A **linked List** is used to represent sequential data.
 Linear order is not given by their physical placement in memory.
 Instead each element contains an address of the next element.
 Each node contains: data, a reference(link) to the next node in the sequence.Arrays have better cache locality as compared to linked lists.

+A drawback of linked lists is that access time is linear (and difficult to pipeline).
+Faster access, such as random access, is not feasible.

+## Singly Linked List

+## Doubly Linked List

 ## Pros

 ## Cons

+Access time is linear (and difficult to pipeline).
+Faster access, such as random access, is not feasible.
+Arrays have better cache locality as compared to linked lists.

 A **Pointer** is a reference to another place memory